rbergenl/_Alpha/README.md

     - Linkbacks

 ### Developer
-- Build features by using the *Issue Tracking* in **Gitlab** and performing A/B experiment for each feature.
+- Build features by using the *Issue Tracking* in *Gitlab* and performing an A/B experiment for each feature.

 ### Business
 - Create an Investor Pitch.